Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Introduction

-We study the dynamics of the above three-staged collaborative learning algorithm from the perspectives of learnability, complexity and reliability, respectively.
-We demonstrate that, the learnability of our algorithm can be guaranteed such that all agents adopt the best arm as preference with high probability when there are a sufficient number of agents.
-Especially, the probability approaches $1$ when $N \rightarrow \infty$.
-We also illustrate that the learnability entails only light-weight communications and bounded memorization capacities.
-In each round, each agent only needs to transmit $O(\log N)$ messages each of which consists of $O(\log N)$ bits and maintains a local memory of $O(\log K)$ bit.
-Furthermore, we quantify the reliability of our collaborative learning algorithm.
-At most $\frac{(1-\alpha)(p_1-p_2)}{(1-\alpha)p_1+\alpha p_2}N$ corrupted nodes can be tolerated in each round $r$ when the number of agents adopting the best arm is at most ${\alpha N}$ ($0<\alpha<1$), where $p_1$ and $p_2$ denote probabilities for the best arm and the second best one to yield rewards, respectively.
+We study the dynamics of the above three-staged collaborative learning algorithm from the perspectives of complexity, learnability and reliability, respectively.
+We demonstrate that, our MHRW-based information disseminating mechanism entails only light-weight communications over the general communication graph.
+Assume there are $N$ agents participating in the collaborative learning process.
+In each round, every agent only needs to transmit $\mathcal O(\log^3 N)$ messages to each of its neighbors, while each message consists of $\mathcal O(\log N)$ bits.
+Thanks to the above information disseminating mechanism through which the agents share their experiences efficiently, we demonstrate that, even the agents have limited memorizing capabilities and thus memorize only the latest adoptions, the learnability of our algorithm can be guaranteed with high probability when $N$ is sufficiently large.
+Furthermore, we quantify the reliability of collaborative learning algorithm.
+Specifically, let $p_1$ and $p_2$ denote probabilities for the best arm and the second best one to yield reward, respectively.
+Up to $\frac{(1-\alpha)(p_1-p_2)}{(1-\alpha)p_1+\alpha p_2}N$ corrupted agents can be tolerated in each round $r$ when the proportion of honest agents adopting the best arm in round $r$ is at most $0<\alpha<1$.

 The remaining of this paper is organized as follows.
 We first survey related literature in Sec.~\ref{sec:relwork}.
 We then introduce our system model and formulate our problem in Sec.~\ref{sec:sys}.
 The details of our three-staged collaborative learning algorithm and the corresponding theoretic analysis are then given in Sec.~\ref{sec:algo} and Sec.~\ref{sec:analysis}, respectively.
 We also perform extensive numerical experiments to verify the efficacy of our proposed algorithm in Sec.~\ref{sec:sim}.
 We finally conclude this paper in Sec.~\ref{sec:con}.